Ramya-R74/astrology-app/README.md

 Developed as part of the NEXUS+ Web Development course.

-- Developer: [Your Name]
+- Developer: Shubham Kumar Gupta
-- Mentor: Rohit Negi

 ## 🌟 Acknowledgments

 - Special thanks to Rohit Negi for mentorship and guidance
 - Inspired by modern astrological applications
-- Built with passion for web development and astrology
+- Built with passion for web development

 ---